sictweb/bti425-2020/graded-work/assign1.md

 This component displays an HTML Form that enables a user to enter and submit data.
 Use an appropriate content container scheme to implement this feature.
 Don't hesitate to review and use the info in the course notes about HTML Forms in React apps.

+The form `<input>` elements must use the proper HTML5 types, so that they will render correctly (and use the right keyboard on mobile devices).

 Data will be sent to the web service, in a "submit" button handler function.
 After a successful save, redirect to the "detail" (get one) component, so that the user sees the results of their "add new" work.

+> Again, make sure that you know and understand the *shape* of the data that the web service is expecting in an "add new" request.
+Then, send data that matches that shape.

 Here's what it could look like; this is from the professor's sample solution.